evanmayer/hotspot/HOWTO.md

 | Input Loc. | X     | Y     |
 |:----------:|:-----:|:-----:|
 | HOME       | 0.179 | 0.172 |

+# Operation

+When a surface geometry file has been created and the profile for the given shape to be mapped is generated, we are ready to run the program.

+## Pre-mapping checks

+1. Make sure that 12 V is being supplied to both motor driver boards in the stack, that the polarity is correct, and that the power supply output is on.
+2. Make sure that the cable is wound onto each spool and that no loops of excess cable are trapped underneath the cable wound onto the spools.
+3. Check the excess cable played out in the raft's current position.
+Some excess is fine as long as it doesn't interfere with the raft's motion.
+If the cable is taut before homing, this is also fine, but the homing routine may need to be run a few times before the raft reaches the home position.
+4. Ensure the Hawkeye source signal lines won't interfere with raft operation.
+5. Ensure the `hotspot` `conda` env is active.

+## Mapping

+1. Start the program with `python main.py ./data/input/geometry/<geometry.csv> ./data/input/profiles/<profile.csv>`
+2. Perform a homing calibration: `c`, `RETURN` key.
+3. The NW motor will drive the raft to the NW corner while the NE, SW, SE axes go slack, and begin skipping steps after reaching the limit.
+This (and some noise) is normal.
+4. Verify that the raft reached its home against the NW corner, and that the other axes achieved tension.
+If not, GOTO 2.
+5. Perform a mapping sequence: `s`, `RETURN` key.
+6. The raft will drive to each location and flash the Hawkeyes at each point in the sequence.
+Before beginning each move, the axes will back off tension to avoid skipping steps, and should re-tension upon arrival.
+7. You may request a mode change at any time.
+Mode changes are processed at the end of each move.
+8. Upon completing a sequence, it may be repeated by changing to any other mode and requesting the sequence mode again.

 # Example Call Graph